Operating voltage: DC9V

 Adjusting the POT clockwise seems to increase sensitivity (I only went 1/2 turn since it may not have a stop).

-It should be obvious, but if power is disconnected, the relay it will revert to the normally closed (green wire) terminal connected to common (blue wire).
+If power is disconnected, the relay it will revert to the normally closed (green wire) terminal connected to common (blue wire).
 Interestingly I triggered it, and accidentally pulled the ground wire, which flipped the relay back to NC, but when I reconnected it, the relay went back to NO (alarm) for less than a minute before reverting to NC, possibly due to some residual smoke still in the sensor.

 This relay does not latch so it won't be good for keeping something turned off after smoke is detected which sucks.
 Will need to use some additional logic or circuit stuff to make that happen.